Last Updated on September 17th, 2019

 Another new development in the United States is the emergence of day spas that compete with dermatologist clinics.
 In the 1960’s and 1970’s, there were only a few dozen aestheticians operating skin rejuvenation salons in the whole of the United States, although hairdressers and nail salons often sold beauty products.

 In 2011, there are thousands of aestheticians offering high-quality skin care that directly competes with many of the services only doctors used to provide.
 Only doctors can perform surgery, but licensed cosmetologists may offer dermabrasion, microdermabrasion, and skin peels that were once only available at the doctor’s office.
-Doctors of dermatology feel pressure both to house their practices in buildings that have a spa-like feel, and to lower their fees for certain procedures to match those charged by aestheticians.
+Doctors of dermatology feel pressure3 both to house their practices in buildings that have a spa-like feel, and to lower their fees for certain procedures to match those charged by aestheticians.

 There are gentler, safer versions of many of the procedures offered by aestheticians and dermatologists that you can do at home.
-There are at-home chemical peels, microdermabrasion, and even laser treatments.
+There are at-home chemical peels, microdermabrasion, and even laser treatments2.
 While most home versions of popular skin treatments only require an initial investment of US $100 to $300, getting results from home treatments also takes months when treatments from either the aesthetician or the dermatologist only takes weeks.

 You may spend $500 on home treatment and get visible results in a year, or $5000 at a day spa or dermatologist’s office and get better results in a month or two.
 Most people really do get a better look from professional skin care.